From Poverty to Possibility

 The outcomes

 United Way also partners with local, front-line agencies to deliver vital programs and services that help improve lives, break down barriers, and create opportunities for our region’s most vulnerable people.
-These include job training and mentoring for Indigenous Peoples, youth, newcomers and people with disabilities, as well as education for employers.
+These include job training and mentoring for Indigenous Peoples, youth, newcomers, and people with disabilities, as well as education for employers.
 As part of our commitment to measuring our impact, we track and report how these investments make a difference.

 Outcome: Newcomers are engaged in the labour market

-85% of newcomers found employment.
+42% of newcomer job seekers found employment.

 Outcome: People with disabilities are engaged in the labour market

-95% of job seekers with disabilities found employment.
+71% of job seekers with disabilities found employment.

-Results from 2021 investments
+Results from 2023-2024 investments

 I want to…